DocFX/symfony-website-checklist/README.md

     - 404 on files
     - Other browser warnings
 23. Check that your services definitions are OK using `php bin/console lint:container`.
+24. Unless your website ecosystem doesn't like it, configure your web server to use `SameSite / strict` cookies.

 ## 10. Dockerize your project